Turkestan Military District

 The Turkestan Military District (Туркестанский военный округ (ТуркВО), Turkestansky voyenyi okrug (TurkVO)) was a military district of both the Imperial Russian Army and the Soviet Armed Forces, with its headquarters at Tashkent.
 The District was first created during the 1874 Russian military reform when by order of Minister Dmitry Milyutin the territory of Russia was divided into fourteen military districts.
 Its first commander was Konstantin Petrovich von Kaufmann, who was also Governor-General of Russian Turkestan at the time.

 History

 Turkmen Horse Half-Regiment

 The Turkmen Horse was a cavalry force forming part of the Imperial Russian Army prior to the Revolution of 1917.
 Numbering two squadrons in peacetime, it was recruited from the Moslem Tekin tribesmen of the Turkestan Military District.
-Recruitment was on a voluntary basis with the men providing their own horses and equipment, and the Czarist government paying an allowance and issuing weapons.
+Recruitment was on a voluntary basis with the men providing their own horses and equipment, and the Tsarist government paying an allowance and issuing weapons.
 The Half-Regiment was derived from various Turkmen mounted militias first raised in the 1880s.
 Its uniform was modeled on tribal dress and included a distinctive striped kaftan and shaggy fleeced hats.

 With the outbreak of World War I the native Turcoman cavalry recruited from Moslem volunteers was increased to a full division in strength.
-Following the overthrow of the Czarist regime the Turkmen Horse formed the bodyguard of General Lavr Kornilov.
+Following the overthrow of the Tsarist regime the Turkmen Horse formed the bodyguard of General Lavr Kornilov.